 - Frequently asked questions

 Let's dive in!

 1. How do I set up my Google calendar with Nutshell?

-- Click your user icon on the top right of your screen in Nutshell
+- Click your user icon in the lower left

 - Click My integrations

 - In the Google Apps section, click Enable

 You will be redirected to a Google authentication page where you can allow Nutshell to access your Google account.
 Completing this step will give Nutshell permission to communicate with your Google account and primary Google calendar.

 Once connected, you can select whether you want to sync all activities or just the activities which you mark as "Important" in your Google calendar.